 Categories of Admission

-- Admission to Doctoral Program: This category is used if you satisfy all requirements.
-There is no provisional admission status due to Federal Student Aid requirements.
+- Admission to Doctoral Program: This category is used for students who satisfy all requirements.
+There is no conditional acceptance status due to Federal Student Aid requirements.

 - There is no Post-Baccalaureate entry.
-You must have already earned a master’s degree in the discipline or a closely related discipline, and have 3-5 years of experience in the field or a closely related field.
+Students must have already earned a master’s degree in the discipline or closely related discipline, and 5 years of experience in the field, or closely related field.